 The Group and the Company maintain a level of cash and cash equivalents deemed adequate by the management to ensure, as far as possible, that it will have sufficient liquidity to meet their liabilities when they fall due.

 It is not expected that the cash flows included in the maturity analysis could occur significantly earlier or at significantly different amounts.

-c) Financial risk management (Cont'd.)

-ii) Liquidity and cash flow risk (Cont'd.)
+- c) Financial risk management (continued) - ii) Liquidity and cash flow risk (continued)

 Maturity analysis